 To be published November 13, 2018 by HarperTeen

-e-ARC provided by Simon & Schuster through Edelweiss+ in exchange for an honest review
+e-ARC provided by publisher on Edelweiss+ in exchange for an honest review

 Amazon* / Barnes & Noble / Book Depository

-	*As an Amazon Associate, I get a mini % if you purchase the book using my link.
-Thank you!
+*As an Amazon Associate, I get a mini % of sales price if you use my link to make a purchase, thank you!